chandranshh/discogram/README.md

 A chat app using MERN Stack and Socket.io

 To-Do list
--fix Full name of signed in user not showing\n -automatic refresh not working after sending the messages\n -implementing socket.io to support realtime messageing\n -fix other majors error\n
+1)fix Full name of signed in user not showing 2)automatic refresh not working after sending the messages 3)implementing socket.io to support realtime messageing 4)fix other majors error